Adoption Tax Credit Questions

 1. Why does the adoption tax credit amount change from year to year?

 The amount of the credit is adjusted for inflation each year.
-The eligibility restrictions based upon taxpayers’ modified adjusted gross income (MAGI) are also adjusted for inflation each year.
+The eligibility restrictions based on taxpayers’ modified adjusted gross income (MAGI) are also adjusted for inflation each year.
 The maximum amount a family can receive has increased each year over the past several years.

 Maximum Adoption Tax Credit Per Year: